scaffoldly/scaffoldly/README.md

 ## GitHub Action Reference

-Scaffoldly provides a seamless integration with GitHub Actions, allowing you to automate your deployment workflows.
-This guide will walk you through the process of setting up GitHub Actions for your Scaffoldly projects.
+Scaffoldly provides a seamless integration with GitHub Actions, allowing you to deploy your applications using GitHub.

 Scaffoldly is available on the [GitHub Actions Marketplace](https://github.com/marketplace/actions/scaffoldly).